PAINTWORKS IS ACCEPTING DONATIONS! CLICK HERE TO HELP OUR NEXT PROJECT!

 For the Community

 PaintWorks murals need community buy-in before they can be installed.
-Our current project - located at 2803 W Lawrence Avenue adjacent to Easy Breezy Laundromat - is fully funded.
-See updates here.
+Our current project - located at 2831 W Lawrence Avenue at the Cambodian Association of Illinois - is accepting donations here.

 All donors giving over $500 get thanked on the mural itself (pending conditions laid forth by the property owner).

 When able, our Special Service Area funds murals to improve the vibrancy and aesthetic appeal of our community.
 PaintWorks combines SSA dollars with crowdsourced donations to make it all happen.
 Here’s how it works:

 - At the start of each calendar year, the SSA begins accepting applications from businesses and property owners who would like to host a PaintWorks mural (“Hosts”).